 MADE stands for “Manufacturing Academy of Denmark” and was launched in 2014 by the industry, funds, associations, and research communities.
 MADE’s vision is world-class Danish manufacturing through research, innovation, and education.
-They do it by bridging the gaps between Danish manufactures, RTOs, universities and university colleges through innovative project collaborations and networking activities, where actors meet across company size, geography, and industry.
-The purpose of MADE is to facilitate applied industrial research, develop new solutions and technologies and spread them to a wide range of Danish production companies, so that they stand strong in the global competition.
+They do it by bridging the gaps between Danish manufacturers, RTOs, universities, and university colleges through innovative project collaborations and networking activities, where actors meet across company size, geography, and industry.
+The purpose of MADE is to facilitate applied industrial research, develop new solutions and technologies and spread them to a wide range of Danish production companies so that they stand strong in the global competition.

 Digital learning for training

-MADE are trying to disrupt the traditional idea and method of learning.
+MADE is trying to disrupt the traditional idea and method of learning.
 As Camilla, explains, “… it’s important that we exploit the digital learning tools as much as we possibly can.
-And that we experiment with them.”
-For Camilla and her team this sounds almost like a mantra – the digital contribution is a powerful asset, in making flexible lifelong learning for employees at production companies which can help them Implement Industry 4.0-tools and methods.
+And that we experiment with them. ” For Camilla and her team, this sounds almost like a mantra – the digital contribution is a powerful asset, in making flexible lifelong learning for employees at production companies which can help them Implement Industry 4.0 tools and methods.

 Testing learning systems

-MADE investigates how employees at manufacturing firms can be professionally trained on site to prepare them for a digital future.
-Currently, they are investigating which of three methods are the easiest and most efficient in relation to different training scenarios: Augmented Reality, Virtual Reality, and eLearning on platforms such as uQualio.
+MADE investigates how employees at manufacturing firms can be professionally trained on-site to prepare them for a digital future.
+Currently, they are investigating which of three methods is the easiest and most efficient in relation to different training scenarios: Augmented Reality, Virtual Reality, and eLearning on platforms such as uQualio.

 Now we are waiting for the test result of the remaining 3 digital solutions.